NOTICE OF PROPOSED DISQUALIFICATION (NOPD)

 Other Law Enforcement Evaluations

-If you require a psychological evaluation for other law enforcement agencies, such as the Department of Homeland Security, contact Dr. Mark Lerner.
+If you require a psychological evaluation for other law enforcement agencies, such as the New York State Department of Correction, Suffolk County Police Department, Nassau County Police Department, Department of Homeland Security, etc. contact Dr. Mark Lerner.

 Appealing a Civil Service Psychological Disqualification